Skip to content

 2. Apply all migrations in migrations/.

-3. Run EXPLAIN on each query in queries/.
+4. Run EXPLAIN on each query in queries/ to detect sequential scans.

 Interpreting the Output